AudDMusic/audd-go/examples/StreamTracksToSpotifyPlaylist/README.md

 ## How to build it

-The built binary for internal use is located at https://audd.tech/bin/callbacksToSpotify.
+A prebuilt binary for internal use is located at https://audd.tech/bin/callbacksToSpotify.
 Please do not use it (and never run stuff from the internet from root!), it's easy build the binary on your own instead:

 * Install Golang if you haven't already